 - College Acceptance – By taking the time to align your goals with the school’s offerings and overall costs, you will be more readily able to make a quality decision about college.
 After deciding on the best college program for you, it will be time to schedule time for orientation and register for classes.

-- Earn Your Degree – The next step in the process is to complete the education program and earn your degree from an accredited college or university in education.
+- Earn Your Degree – The next step in the process is to complete the education program and student teaching requirements of your college.
 Pay special attention to skill development and projects in education that transfer to the workplace or classroom.
 These transferrable skills will be invaluable in your career regardless of the sector you work.

-- Work Experience – After being in the work force for a period of time, you may choose to continue your education and earn additional professional certifications or degrees in the field to continue to grow and upskill.
-You will be required to maintain your teaching license perpetually as prescribed by your state so make sure to keep that on your radar at all times.
+- Work Experience – After being in the work force for a period of time, you may choose to continue your education.
+Earning an additional teaching certifications or degree can help increase your pay and overall skill set.
+Teachers are required to maintain a teaching license active perpetually with continuing education courses.

 Top Online Degrees in Education